boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/google-bigquery.md

 ![Set Application Name](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/GoogleBQ_AppName.png)

-Enter the app domain information for registering the application with Bold BI as follows.
+Please enter the app domain information in order to register the application with Bold BI as follows.

 ![Set Domain Information](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/GoogleBQ_AppDomain.png)

-Set the authorized domain as **boldbi.com** and enter the **User's email address** mail for development contact information as shown in the following image.
+Set the authorized domain as **boldbi.com** and enter the **user's email address** in the mail field for development contact information, as shown in the following image.

 ![Set Authorized Information](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/GoogleBQ_AuthorizedDomain.png)